Sachsenhausen Concentration Camp

 From Concentration Camp to Soviet Special Camp

 In August 1945, Sachsenhausen became a Soviet Special Camp.
-Three months after World War II ended, when Europe was finally free from the intimidation of the Nazis, the Soviet secret service moved the Soviet Special Camp no.7 to Sachsenhausen.
+Three months after World War II ended, when Europe was finally free from the intimidation of the Nazis, the Soviet secret service moved the Soviet Special Camp No. 7 to Sachsenhausen.

 The Camp was used to lock Nazi prisoners and political prisoners who did not agree with the Soviet Union ideals and other many who were arbitrarily detained.